Performing Arts

 Lower School

-A primary goal of music class for our youngest students is to help them discover that participation in song and dance activities is an enriching and enjoyable experience.
-For our youngest students, it is important to pair theoretical concepts with a hands-on curriculum, as students at this age learn best through active engagement.
-The recorder is introduced in Class 3 to develop skills in sight reading and musicianship.
-Choir and Junior Ensemble begin in Classes 4 and 5, with all students participating in both groups.
-Every student learns to play an instrument, and every student learns how to sing in a choir.
-Instruments are chosen by students and their families.
-Sight reading, vocal and instrumental technique, and basic musicianship skills are taught through performance-based programs, which provide a strong musical foundation and allow all students the opportunity to foster their musical talents.
-Students in Classes 4 and 5 also meet for theater classes.
-Students play improv games focused on building confidence and creativity, while learning the importance of play and imagination in working with others.
+A primary goal of music class for our youngest students is to help them discover that participation in song and movement activities is an enriching and enjoyable experience.
+For our youngest students, it is important to pair theoretical concepts with hands-on curriculum, as they learn best through active engagement.
+Chorus and theater in Classes 4 and 5.
+All students participate in student-produced shows.
+Classes are dedicated to planning, writing, and rehearsing short stories, culminating in on-stage performances.
+Students also play improv games to build confidence and creativity, while learning the importance of play and imagination in working with others.

 Middle School